CreativeBrandon/Issue-tracker/README.md

 Simple app designed to document my learnings by getting hands on with React Redux with Typescript.

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project was bootstrapped with a fork of [Create React App](https://github.com/facebookincubator/create-react-app) called [Create React App Typescript](https://github.com/wmonk/create-react-app-typescript    ).

 ## Concepts Covered
 * Routing with React Router 4